Nigerian food culture differs as you move from one ethnic group to another.

-I have always cited the issue of multiple ethnic groups in Nigeria as the reason for the large number of foods eaten in Nigeria.
+I have always cited multiple ethnic groups in Nigeria as the reason for the large number of foods eaten in Nigeria.

 This page is about Nigerian food customs and culture, you need to know a little about all of this if you are dating or married to a Nigerian.

-In a Nigerian home the men are expected to provide money for all the foods eaten at home while it is the responsibility of the woman to purchase and prepare these foods for the family, the only exception is when the wife I gainfully employed.
+1. In a Nigerian home we expect the men to provide money for all the foods while it is the responsibility of the woman to shop and prepare the foods

 Then she might employ the service of a house help.

 That is all there is to Nigerian foods culture, let’s talk about food customs in Nigeria.

 Nigerian Food Customs

-You must wash hands before eating – This is just as it sounds, washing your hands before eating would ensure that you do not transfer unwanted bacteria from the hands to the stomach.
+1. You must wash hands before eating – This is just as it sounds, washing your hands before eating would ensure that you do not transfer unwanted bacteria from the hands to the stomach.

-The man only comes in when he feels like helping out, otherwise he is expected to stay away from the kitchen.
+The man only comes in when he feels like helping, otherwise he is expected to stay away from the kitchen.

-We make most Nigerian foods are made with lots of peppers so it is advisable to remain calm to avoid diverting foods to the wrong channel.
+We make most Nigerian foods with lots of peppers, so it is advisable to remain calm to avoid diverting foods to the wrong channel.

-There are several other food customs and culture in Nigeria, like I stated initially some of them are no longer in existence.
+There are several other food customs and culture in Nigeria, like I stated initially, some of them are no longer in existence.

-Many people would agree that there is no need to enforce this food customs into law or even write it down since common sense would always remind you to obey them.
+Many people would agree that there is no need to enforce this food customs into law or even write it down, since common sense would always remind you to obey them.

 And I quite agree